Korea's Beautiful Four Seasons

 Korea is geographically situated in a temperate climate zone at medium latitude.
 As a result, it has four distinct seasons.
 In general, spring is from March to May, summer from June to August, autumn from September to November, and winter from December to February.
-The weather in spring and autumn is clear and dry due to the influence of anticyclones, the location of Korea on the North Pacific Edge makes summer hot and humid, and in winter, continental high pressure brings cold and dry weather.
+The weather in spring and autumn is clear and dry due to the influence of anticyclones; summer

-The spring season is usually between March and May.
-The warm weather causes trees and grass to bud, but the temperature can also vary greatly causing phenomenon like spring colds*.
-The daily temperature range* varies greatly in the spring and the weather is dry*.
+Spring season in Korea is usually between March and May.
+The warmer weather causes trees and grass to bud, but the temperature can also vary greatly, causing seasonal occurrences like spring colds*.
+The daily temperature range* varies greatly in the spring and the weather can be dry*.
 The Asian dust phenomenon* and northeasterly winds* are most prominent during this time.
-Various flowers bloom in the mild and warm spring weather.
-Azaleas, forsythias, and royal azaleas are forerunners of spring in Korea.
+Various flowers bloom in the mild and warm spring weather; azaleas, forsythias, and royal azaleas are the forerunners of spring in Korea.
 In April and May, the flowers are in full bloom, attracting people to mountains and parks.
-In rural areas, spring is the time to start planting rice, potatoes, sow vegetable seeds, and pruning branches of fruit trees.
+In rural areas, spring is the time to start planting rice and potatoes, sow vegetable seeds, and prune the branches of fruit trees.

 - The daily temperature range measures the difference between the lowest temperature in the morning and the highest temperature in the daytime.
 The range is usually high in the spring.
-The temperature range is even wider in the mountainous regions of Gangwon-do Province where the morning temperature goes down to around -2 degrees Celsius and the daytime temperature rises to as high as 17 to 18 degrees Celsius.
+The temperature range is even wider in the mountainous regions of Gangwon-do where the morning temperature goes down to around -2 degrees Celsius and rises to as high as 17 to 18 degrees Celsius in the daytime.

-In the spring, sandy dusts are carried by wind from the Gobi Desert and fly as far as Korea.
-When the National Weather Service predicts severe Asian dust, people are advised to wear masks as to protect from possible eye or respiratory irritation.
+- In the spring, sandy dusts are carried by wind from the Gobi Desert and fly as far as Korea.
+When the National Weather Service predicts severe Asian dust, people are advised to wear masks to protect themselves from possible eye or respiratory irritation.